jwhitbeck/eq/README.md

 ## Download

-Just download eq from this [here](https://raw.githubusercontent.com/jwhitbeck/eq/master/eq) and place it on your PATH.
+Just download eq from [here](https://raw.githubusercontent.com/jwhitbeck/eq/master/eq) and place it on your PATH.

 ## Requirements